 At the heart of one of the largest European hospital complexes

-INFINITE brings together many complementary teams around common scientific goals – a key asset to address the complexity of inflammatory diseases and an innovation accelerator for patient care.
-The INFINITE teams are based at the heart of Lille University Hospital (CHU), one of Europe’s largest hospital complexes, thus getting direct access to clinicians, technology platforms and clinical research centers.
+INFINITE brings together many complementary groups around common scientific goals – a key asset to address the complexity of inflammatory diseases and an innovation accelerator for patient care.
+INFINITE is based at the heart of Lille University Hospital (CHU), one of Europe’s largest hospital complexes, thus getting direct access to clinicians, technology platforms and clinical research centers.

 2001 – 2010